Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 Types of Steel Beams Used in UK Construction

 UK structural steelwork uses a small number of standard rolled section types.
-The four you'll see most often on residential, commercial and light industrial projects:
+The ones you'll see most often on residential, commercial and light industrial projects:

-- Circular Hollow Section (CHS) — tubular round section.
-Used for columns and architectural exposed steelwork where appearance matters or where torsional resistance is required.
+• Circular Hollow Section (CHS) — tubular round section.
+Used for columns, exposed architectural steelwork, and where torsional resistance is required.

 Builders, engineers and suppliers often use "RSJ" as a catch-all term for any of these — particularly UB and UC.
-The correct supply terminology is the proper section name (UB, UC, PFC, CHS) from the structural engineer's drawings.
-The rest of this guide explains UB and UC in detail, with brief notes on PFC and CHS at the end.
+The correct supply terminology is the proper section name (UB, UC, PFC, CHS, SHS, RHS) from the structural engineer's drawings.
+The rest of this guide explains UB and UC in detail, with brief notes on PFC, CHS and box sections at the end.

-For dimensions, weights and span guidance across all section types, see the RSJ steel beam size guide.
+For dimensions, weights and span guidance across all section types, see the RSJ steel beam size guide, or the full steel beam size chart.

 What Is a Universal Beam (UB)?